Guide to VeraCrypt – Safely Encrypt Files

 By clicking on Format at the bottom of the dialogue box, your VeraCrypt volume will be created.
 Should you not want to create any additional volumes, you can click on Done to leave the program.

-Now, open VeraCrypt's main screen, and look for the drive letters.
-Select one of these (for example, K), and click on the Select File button to check through its contents to locate the folder where you've saved your VeraCrypt container.
+Now, return to VeraCrypt's main window, and look for the drive letters.
+Select one of these (for example, K), and click on the Select File button to check its contents for the folder where you've saved your VeraCrypt container.

 Select the file and click on Mount, entering your password in the pop-up window that opens.
 Once you've input this, confirm your password by clicking on OK.